 We encourage all students with disabilities to register with our office in order to take full advantage of their USC Upstate educational opportunities.
 To register, click the button below and send any pertinent documentation you may have.
-Once your application is reviewed, the office will contact you to set up an appointment with a member of our staff.
+Once you have completed your application and submitted your documentation, please contact Disability Services to set up an appointment with a member of our staff.

 - Extended Time for Tests